-Short Written Assignment is due at the beginning of class on week 7.
+Short Written Assignment is due on Wednesday February 25, 2026 at 11:59 p.m. (to Brightspace) and the late penalty will be waived (will not apply) if submitted by Friday February 27, 2026 at 11:59 p.m.
+(The late penalty will apply if submitted on or after February 28, 2026).
 Length: 5-6 pages.
 Note that there will be a mini lecture in class on New England and Chesapeake societies which will provide some necessary background for Option A, and your reading of Richter (chapters 7, 8) will be particularly helpful.
 You need to make explicit reference (and include footnotes) to material from the mini-lecture AND material from required readings.
 Write an answer to either (A) or (B).
 Note that both (A) and (B) have interior choices.
 This is intended as a creative (and hopefully fun) task to demonstrate your understanding of the different perspectives and worldviews of people living then, as well as their likely challenges and imagined experiences.
 While it may look like a creative writing exercise, and certainly bears some resemblance to one, it will be graded mainly for its historical content and historical understanding.
 Think of this assignment as requiring you to write an admittedly "faux" primary source and then use the tools of the historian and editor to cite it properly.
 Weight: 15%